 Rationale

-Proper Nouns

-This document addresses RFIs.
-In general, the detailed specifications for creation, development, modification, and treatment of RFIs is addressed by the North American Energy Standards Board (NAESB).
-Numerous proper nouns are used in the NAESB e-Tag specification.
-This WECC Criterion recognizes the following NAESB proper noun(s):

-• Tag Author

-• Transaction Type

-• “Dynamic Schedule”

-• “Pseudo-tie”

-Specifically, Dynamic Schedule and Pseudo-Tie appear in both the NERC Glossary of Terms Used in Reliability Standards (NERC Glossary) plus certain NAESB documents supporting interchange transactions.
-For purposes of this document, where these two terms are used in quotation marks, the NAESB meaning for the proper noun is intended with no further attempt to define these terms; otherwise, the definitions default to the NERC Glossary.
+The terms Dynamic Schedule and Pseudo-Tie appear in both the NERC Glossary and certain NAESB documents.
+For purposes of this section, where these two terms are used in quotation marks, the NAESB Transaction Type is intended with no further attempt to define these terms; otherwise, the definitions default to the NERC Glossary.

-Similarly, the interchange software tool used to facilitate RFIs currently functions under the auspice of the Open Access Technology International, Inc. (OATI).

-• The OATI term “WECC Interchange Tool (WIT)” is adopted as a proper noun without further definition.

-Applicability Section

-In the previous version of this WECC Criterion (2.1), the Purchasing-Selling Entity (PSE) was used in the Applicability section.
-However, when WECC adopted NERC’s Standard Voting Segments, the PSE specifically lost its right to vote on WECC Standards and WECC Criterion.
-Thus, the PSE was eliminated from the Applicability section of this WECC Criterion in favor of a newly created Applicable Entity designated as the NAESB Registered Entity (NRE).
-This allowed the PSE to retain its voting right, so long as the PSE is registered in one of the Standard Voting Segments contained in the WECC Reliability Standards Development Procedures (Procedures).

-The TSP was removed from the Applicability section of this version because it has no assigned tasks.

-, where these two terms are used in quotation marks, the NAESB Transaction Type is intended with no further attempt to define these terms; otherwise, the definitions default to the NERC Glossary.

 Overview

-This document defines the requirements for creating and updating e-Tags for Dynamic Transfers in the WECC, with the goal of addressing portions of the overuse of transmission rights as voiced by the Federal Energy Regulatory Commission (FERC) in Order 890, paragraphs 834 through 838.
+This section defines the requirements for creating and updating e-Tags for Dynamic Transfers in the WECC, with the goal of addressing portions of the overuse of transmission rights as voiced by the FERC in Order 890, paragraphs 834 through 838.
 There, FERC stated that scheduled Interchange should only use the transmission service that the transmission customer had secured, and in cases of excess use of rights, unreserved use penalties should act as an incentive for transmission customers to secure transmission rights.

 Specifically, this section instructs the Applicable Entities to:

-Specify dynamic or pseudo-tie fields
+Specify Dynamic or Pseudo-Tie fields;

 Communicate the data;